Papaglory/PID-Rocket-Simulator/README.md

 * Simple Urban Buildings Pack 1 by Rune Studios.
 * Wispy Skybox by Mundus.

+## Further Information

+For a more in-depth look at this project, please refer to [mariusnaasen.com/projects/pid-rocket-simulator](https://mariusnaasen.com/projects/pid-rocket-simulator).

 ## Author
 Marius H. Naasen, originally created summer of 2017.